Signed in as:

 filler@godaddy.com

 All organisation was undertaken by volunteers.
-All speakers, session leaders and coordinators on the day were volunteers.
+All speakers, session leaders and coordinators on the day are volunteers.
 Sponsorship and ticket sales covered the costs of room hire, technical support etc.

 Dorset CAN (Climate Action Network) is a network of community groups and individuals across Dorset working together for a shared vision of a clean, green, sustainable Dorset.
 It supports families, businesses and individuals across the county to work towards the common goal of a carbon-neutral and an environmentally diverse Dorset.